Ministries

 Noa, Martha, Gloria, Asher, Carol-Joy, Elizabeth, Grace

-Eric and Sara-Beth have served with MTW since 2014 in South Asia in various areas and amongst numerous people groups, including the largest unreached people group in the world.
+Eric and Sara-Beth have served with MTW since 2007, serving in Japan for two and a half years helping teach at an MK-Japanese Christian school, then in recruiting with MTW while at RTS Orlando, and since 2014 serving in South Asia amongst numerous people groups, including the largest unreached people group in the world.

-Their most recent term was supposed to be a long-term placement.
-Beginning in 2021, Eric and Sara-Beth led a team to begin a medical ministry at a rural hospital amongst the poor.
-Unfortunately, the situation was not sustainable and they had to leave in the spring of 2023.
+Their most recent term was supposed to be a long-term placement leading a team to begin a medical ministry at a rural hospital, serving a largely unreached and underserved area.
+Unfortunately, the situation was not sustainable, and they had to leave in the spring of 2023.
+Since January 2024, they have been working on a new visa to return, but in August 2024, after exploring multiple avenues for ministry there, God made it clear he had closed the door.

 Wycliffe Bible Translators, Orlando, FL